 Ms. Ramirez serves as Senior Vice President and Chief Operations Officer and Chief DE&I Officer, a position she has held since 2021.
 She previously served as Senior Vice President and Director of Operations from 2018 to 2021 and as Senior Vice President and Director of Branch Administration from 2017 to 2018.
-Ms. Ramirez has over 15 years of experience in senior-level banking and is skilled in strategic operational processes and sales management.
-Before joining us, she served as Vice President and Multi-Branch Manager at MUFG Union Bank from 2010 to 2017, where she implemented and steered sales activities, developed a team to act as trusted client advisors, and provided leadership on operational integrity and compliance awareness.
-Ms. Ramirez graduated from the University of California, Davis, with a Bachelor of Science degree in Psychology and Bachelor of Arts degree in Spanish.
-She is a member of the UC Davis Alumni Association Board.
-She recently graduated from California State University, Sacramento, with a Master of Business Administration degree.
-Ms. Ramirez is also a graduate of CBA Executive Banking School.
-She is the Chair of the board of directors and a member of the executive committee of the Sacramento Hispanic Chamber of Commerce.
-She also serves on the boards of directors of the Sacramento Black Chamber of Commerce, the Sacramento Food Bank & Family Services, and the North Natomas Little League.
+Ms. Ramirez has over 18 years of experience in senior level banking and is skilled in strategic operational process and sales management.
+Before joining the Company, she served as Vice President &

+Multi-Branch Manager at MUFG Union Bank from 2010 to 2017 where she implemented and steered sales activities, developed a team to act as trusted client advisors, and provided leadership on operational integrity and compliance awareness.
+Ms. Ramirez serves on the board of directors of the Sacramento Hispanic Chamber of Commerce and is a member of the Sacramento State University College of Business Advisory Council.
+She also serves on the boards of directors of the Sacramento Black Chamber of Commerce, the Sacramento Food Bank & Family Services, the Cal Aggie Alumni Association, and North Natomas Little League.
+In 2022, Ms. Ramirez was recognized by the Sacramento Business Journal among Women Who Mean Business honorees.
+In 2023, she was named among the inaugural class of Top 25 Latino Change Makers by the Sacramento Bee.
+Ms. Ramirez graduated from the University of California, Davis, with a Bachelor of Science in Psychology and Bachelor of Arts in Spanish.
+She graduated from California State University, Sacramento, with a Master of Business Administration.
+She is also a graduate of California Bankers Association Executive Banking School.

-Michael A. Rizzo
+Michael A Rizzo

 Mr. Rizzo joined Five Star Bank in 2005 as Senior Vice President and Business Development Officer.
-He helped establish our business banking practice and developed commercial real estate loans.
-He opened our de novo Rancho Cordova office in June 2006.
-As of January 2017, he serves as our Senior Vice President and Chief Banking Officer, supporting and managing the bank's team of Business Development Officers, Treasury Solutions and Small Business Administration division.
-He earned a Bachelor of Science degree in Business Administration with a concentration in Finance from California State University, Sacramento.
-He is also a graduate of Pacific Coast Banking School at the University of Washington.
-Mr. Rizzo currently serves as Board Chair of the American River Parkway Foundation.
+He helped establish the business banking practice and developed commercial real estate loans.
+Mr. Rizzo opened the de novo Rancho Cordova office in June 2006.
+Since January 2017, he has served as Senior Vice President and Chief Banking Officer, supporting and managing the Company's team of Business Development Officers, Treasury Solutions, and Small Business Administration division.
+Mr. Rizzo earned a Bachelor of Science degree in Business Administration with a concentration in Finance from California State University, Sacramento.
+He is a graduate of Pacific Coast Banking School at the University of Washington.
+In 2022, Mr. Rizzo was recognized among the Sacramento Business Journal's C-Suite Awards honorees.
+He currently serves on the board of directors of the American River Parkway Foundation (past President).